|Instructor||Jean R Perrault|

 Course Grading and Evaluation:

 Every student will be evaluated at every class.
-Attendance to all rehearsals is mandatory.
+Attendance to all classes is mandatory.
 Legitimate and verifiable circumstances that lead to excused student absence from the classroom can be found on the UMD website at http://www.d.umn.edu/vcaa/ExcusedAbsence.html.
-Half of the grade will be based on the ability to show-up at the scheduled times and places.
 Excessive absences will jeopardize the passing of the course.
-Grades will be lowered a full letter for every unexcused absence.
+Grades will be lowered half a percentage point (0.5%) for every unexcused absence.

 University grading scale: